isomerpages/tp-virtualcampus/_events/TSEA 2023/FAQs.md

 **9. How do I know whether my nomination form has been received?**

 The TSEA Secretariat will send you an acknowledgement email **within 3 working days** upon receiving your nomination.
-Please email&nbsp;tsea@tp.edu.sg if no acknowledgement email was received.
+Please email [tsea@tp.edu.sg](mailto:tsea@tp.edu.sg) if no acknowledgement email was received.

 **10. Can the nomination deadline be extended?**